Our Brief History

 URI faculty are sought by news media, governments, and other organizations worldwide for their expertise in such areas as natural disasters, oil spill clean-ups, terrorism, human trafficking, wind power, and coastal resource management.
 Our students work with faculty on exciting and critical endeavors such as new artificial limb designs, monitoring ocean pollutants, improving cybersecurity, protecting Arctic marine mammals, boosting vaccination rates, and developing fast, secure computer storage capabilities.
 And continuing our tradition of excellence, our students have received some of the most prestigious scholarships in the nation, including the Fulbright, Truman, Whitaker, Hollings and Boren.

-Our enrollment has grown from 17 in 1894 to 16,668 undergraduate and graduate students.
-Our 100,000 alumni live and work throughout the U.S., in three U.S. territories, and in 80 countries.
-On May 18 and 19, 2013, our eleventh president, David M. Dooley, proudly conferred nearly 4,000 undergraduate and graduate degrees upon our newest alumni, who are heading out to put their big ideas to work and transform the world.
+Our enrollment has grown from 17 in 1892 to 16,637 undergraduate and graduate students.
+More than 116,000 alumni live and work throughout the U.S., in three U.S. territories, and in 80 countries.
+On May 16 and 17, 2015, our eleventh president, David M. Dooley, will proudly confer about 4,000 undergraduate and graduate degrees upon our newest alumni, who will then put their big ideas to work and transform the world.